hucker/splint/README.md

         return SplintResult(status=False, msg="The file is stale")
 ```

-And even a bit more complexity pass values to these functions using environments, which are very similar to `pytest`
+Add a bit more complexity pass values to these functions using environments, which are similar to `pytest`
 fixtures.

 ```python